Last Updated on July 6, 2021 by Michael

 - Gold: Everyone starts at the Gold level and starts earning points with his or her first rental.
 For a rental to count toward free rental days, you must book the “Pay Later” rate with your member number.
 After seven rentals, Gold-level members can experience one day of next-tier perks with Five Star for a Day.

-- Five Star: Achieving Five Star status is harder, requiring at least 10 rentals or spending $2,000 per year.
+- Five Star: Normally, achieving Five Star status requires at least 10 rentals or spending $2,000 per year.
 The renter is entitled to a one-car-class upgrade (up to a premium car) and a 25% bonus on each reservation.
 After 15 rentals, Five Star-level members can experience one day of next-tier perks with President’s Circle for a Day.